zonemaster/zonemaster-gui/docs/FAQ/gui-faq-en.md

 Thirdly, Zonemaster can be used to test undelegated domain names.
 See [Question 12].

-Fourthly, Zonemaster can be used to test DS records before their publication in the parent zone.
+Fourthly, Zonemaster can be used to test DS records before their publication in the parent zone (which is required to enable DNSSEC for a signed zone).
 See [Question 13].

 Lastly, this open source version of Zonemaster was built using modular code